KyleFerris1/CS_55.13_Week07/README.md

-CS55.13 Students: Use this workspace to submit your homework for Week 7: Assignment 8: Draft Data-Driven Full-Stack App

 Welcome to the NextJS base template bootstrapped using the `create-next-app`.
 This template supports TypeScript, but you can use normal JavaScript as well.

 ## Getting Started